KashifKhaan/Stop-Watch-JavaFX/README.md

 - Add additional functionality: You can extend the application by adding features such as lap times, lap counters, or export functionality to save the recorded time data.

 ## Contributing
 Contributions are welcome!
-If you'd like to enhance Code-Chat by adding new features, improving existing functionality, or integrating additional Components, please follow these steps:
+If you'd like to enhance stop-watch by adding new features, improving existing functionality, or integrating additional Components, please follow these steps:

 - Fork the repository.
 - Create a new branch for your feature: git checkout -b feature/my-feature.